-Here are a few examples of KPI dashboards in action.
-Notice that they've honed in on only the most critical metrics and are displaying the information in clear, concise, easy-to-digest visual formats.
+Here are a few KPI dashboards examples.
+Notice that they've honed in on only the most critical metrics and display the information in clear, concise, easy-to-digest visual formats.

 1. Subscription Model Dashboard

 Subscription-based businesses are cropping up all over the place.
-From razors to clothes to meal prep kits, just about anything you could want or need in your daily life can be delivered to your doorstep on a regular basis.
+From razors to clothes to meal prep kits, just about anything you could want or need in your daily life can be delivered to your doorstep regularly.

-The subscription model is great because it guarantees businesses recurring revenue -- a subscriber locks into your service for a set period of time, meaning regular monthly income for the term of service.
+The subscription model is great because it guarantees businesses recurring revenue — a subscriber locks into your service for a set period, meaning regular monthly income for the term of service.

 2. Large Ticket Item Dashboard

-This dashboard from DataPine is the kind that could be useful to a marketing team in just about any industry that has a high price point -- and, therefore, a high customer acquisition cost.
-Their focus is on nine of the biggest metrics that give them insight into how successful their strategy is.
+This dashboard from DataPine is the kind that could be useful to a marketing team in just about any industry that has a high price point — and, therefore, a high customer acquisition cost.
+Their focus is on nine of the biggest metrics that give them insight into their strategy’s success.

-Rather than focusing on granular numbers, like Twitter followers gained or number of likes on each piece of content shared on Facebook, they're measuring numbers that are linked directly to their budget and that tie in with the sales team's efforts.
+Rather than focusing on granular numbers, like Twitter followers gained or the number of likes on each piece of content shared on Facebook, they're measuring numbers linked directly to their budget and tie in with the sales team's efforts.

 No matter what is ultimately identified as the source of the problem, having a dashboard empowers all of your teams to have informed, collaborative discussions about challenges facing your business that are backed up by actual data and numbers.

-This is an undeniably useful KPI dashboard to see whether your marketing strategy is on-target with your goals.
-The "First Page Seen" section shows you which pages your visitors initially interact with -- if that page hasn't been updated in a while, consider optimizing it for higher conversions.
+This is an undeniably helpful KPI dashboard to see whether your marketing strategy aligns with your goals.
+The "First Page Seen" section shows you which pages your visitors initially interact with — if that page hasn't been updated in a while, consider optimizing it for higher conversions.

 This dashboard made by Geek Dashboard is a fantastic example of how your marketing team can use a KPI dashboard to measure your team's performance, particularly through leads and conversions.

-It's clear and concise, focusing on the major factors that matter for marketing -- leads, and percent of conversions compared to goal.
-Additionally, the visuals help your team stay focused on the most important aspects of your strategy to ensure you're on-track to hit your monthly or yearly goals.
+It's clear and concise, focusing on the significant factors for marketing — leads, and percent of conversions compared to goal.
+Additionally, the visuals help your team stay focused on the most critical aspects of your strategy to ensure you're on track to hit your monthly or yearly goals.